DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 If your Health is healed back to a positive value, remove **Death's Door**.

-If your Health total reaches zero, your character dies and the adventure ends.

 ## Block
 - Temporary hitpoints that are removed at the end of each turn.